KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 Athletic Performance

 A study in the Journal of the International Society of Sports Nutrition found that KSM-66 supplementation improved muscle strength and recovery, VO2 max, and testosterone levels in men (Wankhede et al., 2015, PubMed).
+The ashwagandha group gained significantly more muscle mass and experienced greater reductions in exercise-induced muscle damage.
+For those interested in performance stacking, creatine pairs well — it targets a different mechanism (phosphocreatine resynthesis) that complements ashwagandha's cortisol-mediated recovery effects.

 Key Differences at a Glance